-Deathwhite – For a Black Tomorrow (Self-Released)Sunday, 26th February 2017
+Deathwhite – For a Black Tomorrow (Season of Mist)Sunday, 26th February 2017

 After two EPs, the time has finally come for the mysterious American three-piece of Deathwhite to take the jump into full-length waters.
 Solitary Martyr saw the band spread their wings sonically, as well as introduced a new vocalist.
 For a Black Tomorrow takes what worked best in both previous EPs and further enhances their sound and should establish them as an emerging force within the scene.